Sterling slips versus dollar and euro in cautious markets | Business

 Sterling slips versus dollar and euro in cautious markets

-The pound fell on Thursday against a rebounding dollar in generally cautious global markets, while sterling traders waited for hints about the likelihood of the UK and European Union reaching a post-Brexit trade deal before the Dec.
+The pound fell on Thursday against a rebounding dollar in generally cautious global markets, while sterling traders awaited hints about the likelihood of the UK and European Union reaching a post-Brexit trade deal before the Dec.
 31 deadline.

+Britain left the EU in January and both sides are in talks on a future trading relationship after Britain loses access to the customs union and single market in 2021.
+Direct talks were suspended after a member of the EU team tested positive for COVID-19 - but talks will continue in line with health guidelines.

 - READ MORE ON: